Olaminiyi/21-Orchestrating-containers-across-multiple-Virtual-Servers/steps.md

 Here, We will provision a CA that will be used to sign additional TLS certificates.

-### Create a new directory inside the manual-k8s-cluster directory and cd into it
+### Note:Create a new directory inside the manual-k8s-cluster directory and cd into it

            $ mkdir ca-authority && cd ca-authority